Film / Lord of the Dance (1997)

 - Ms Fan Service: Plenty of this.
 Bras and everything.

-- The "Breakout" number is entirely this and is known as the strip jig for a reason.
+- The "Breakout" number is entirely this, even more so than the original version on Riverdance, and is known as the strip jig for a reason.

 - Names to Run Away from Really Fast: Don Dorcha the Dark Lord.
 He sounds like a perfectly well-balanced gentleman.